 - masc. proper name, from Old French Gilles, from Latin Egidius, Aegidius (name of a famous 7c.
-Provençal hermit), from Greek aigidion "kid" (see aegis).
+Provençal hermit who was a popular saint in the Middle Ages), from Greek aigidion "kid" (see aegis).
 Often used in English as a typical name of a simple-minded farmer.

 - gill (n.1)